 It’s much more of a treat to take a water taxi from the airport than from the train station.
 But either way, it’s a great way to enjoy a private boat ride in Venice.
 Due to all the bridges (and stairs!) wandering the streets of Venice with roller bags can be both exhausting and frustrating.

-Hotel Antico Doge – Our Home Base for Three Nights in Venice
+Family Hotels in Venice – Hotel Antico Doge – Our Home Base for Three Nights

 On this visit, I chose Hotel Antico Doge as our home base.
 My mother, two children, and I stayed in a quadruple room with a king bed and two twin beds.
 The included breakfast buffet featured a delicious lemon cake and chocolate croissants in addition to the typical meat, cheese, bread, and fruit found in most buffets at this price point across Europe.

 Eating in Venice with Kids

-My favorite part of visiting Florence, Tuscany, and many other parts of Italy is dining; however, Venice is different.
+My favorite part of visiting Florence, Tuscany, and many other parts of Italy is eating.
+However, Venice is different.
 The cuisine in Venice is more seafood based.
 It features squid, octopus, mussels, and shrimp more than that of Italy’s other regions.
-Also, being along the Adriatic Sea, dinner begins at 7PM — not the easiest time of day for me to leisurely enjoy a dinner with my children who like to begin their day around 7AM.
+Also, being along the Adriatic Sea, dinner begins later at 7PM.
+That’s not the easiest time of day for me to leisurely enjoy a dinner with my young children.

 Disclosure: My family was provided a complimentary Lion Hunt Family Tour with Context Travel for the purpose of this review.
 All opinions are my own.